hudora/pyShipping/README.rst

    Universitetsparken 1                  Viale Risorgimento 2
    Copenhagen, Denmark                   Bologna, Italy

 This code can be used free of charge for research and academic purposes.

+The rest of the code is BSD Licensed.